wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-grpc-endpoint-via-a-service.md

 ### Configure the service port with endpoints

+In Choreo, you can expose your services with endpoints.

 Let's run the gRPC server service component on port 8080.
 To securely expose the service through Choreo, you must provide the port and other required information to Choreo.
-In Choreo, you can expose your services with endpoints.
-You can read more about endpoints in our [endpoint documentation](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-service/#what-are-endpoints-in-service-components).
+For detailed information on each attribute of an endpoint, see [Configure Endpoints](../configure-endpoints.md).

 Choreo looks for an `endpoints.yaml` file inside the `.choreo` directory to configure the endpoint details of the containerized component.
 Ensure the `.choreo` directory is at the root of the Docker build context path.

-In the gRPC server sample, the `endpoints.yaml` file is at `go/grpc/.choreo/endpoints.yaml`, where the build context path is `go/grpc`.
+In the gRPC server sample, the `endpoints.yaml` file is at `go-grpc/.choreo/endpoints.yaml`, where the build context path is `go-grpc`.

 ## Step 1: Create a service component with a gRPC endpoint

-Let's create a containerized Service component by following these steps:
+To create a containerized service component, follow these steps:

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.